ljmartin/technical-notes/docs/stats/estimators-autocorrelated.md

 - Autoregressive ('AR(1)') maximum likelihood fit, with an analytical adjustment of the standard error
 - AR(1) Bayesian estimation

+??? note "Note on the code"
+    The code for the analysis is all written in python.
+To use it in your own workflow, copy the `sem_utils.py` from [https://github.com/ljmartin/estimating_sem_timeseries](https://github.com/ljmartin/estimating_sem_timeseries).
+The function calls rather than the full code is used here for clarity.

 ------------

 ## Demonstration